drbean/edit/jeffreykuo/Send_thermal_pad.md

-high thermal conductivity (600 Wm^-1^K^-1^ for the in-plane direction, 30Wm^-1^K^-1^ for the out-of-plane direction) and a superior thermal expansion coefficient, as well as superior mechanical properties.^10-12^ These characteristics render *h*-BN as an excellent material for fillers in thermally conductive and, at the same time, electrically insulating composites.
+high thermal conductivity (600 Wm^-1^K^-1^ for the in-plane direction, 30Wm^-1^K^-1^ for the out-of-plane direction) and a superior thermal expansion coefficient, as well as superior mechanical properties.^10-12^ These characteristics render *h*-BN as an excellent material for fillers in composites that are thermally conductive but also electrically insulating.
 Despite these exceptional properties and potential for widespread application, the practical applications of *h*-BN are highly restricted by their high surface energy and a strong tendency to agglomerate, causing problems with